mlswg/mls-protocol/draft-ietf-mls-protocol.md

 | 0x0004          | mls_group_info           | Y | RFC 9420  |
 | 0x0005          | mls_key_package          | Y | RFC 9420  |
 | 0xF000 - 0xFFFF | Reserved for Private Use | - | RFC 9420  |
+{: title="MLS Wire Formats Registry" }

 ## MLS Extension Types

-This registry lists identifiers for extensions to the MLS protocol.
+The "MLS Extension Types" registry lists identifiers for extensions to the MLS protocol.
 The extension type field is two bytes wide, so valid extension type values are in the range 0x0000 to 0xFFFF.